earth2observe/downscaling-tools/doc/manual.rst

 For more information on the implemented equations and a brief comparison we refer to Sperna Weiland et al. (2015).

-The equation to be used can simply be selected by removing the hashdeck in front of the specific method making sure the hashdeck is present before all other methods.
+The equation to be used can simply be selected by removing the hashtag in front of the specific method making sure the hashtag is present before all other methods.
 In the example below Penman-Monteith will be used.

 ::